bwegr/386/_posts/2023-09-26-first-post.md

 ```

 Function #2 takes two inputs: a guess, and the random word (which is the correct answer the player is trying to guess).
-It check to see if that guess is correct and then returns a list of five colors corresponding to the correctness of each letter in that word.
+It checks to see if that guess is correct and then returns a list of five colors corresponding to the correctness of each letter in that word.
 As those who have played Wordle know, green indicates the letter is correct and in the correct position, yellow indicates the letter is correct but in the wrong position, and gray indicates the letter is incorrect.
 Thus, receiving an output of "green, green, green, green, green" indicates that your guess was the correct word.

 ```python